FooBarShebang/com_lib/Documentation/Tests/TE003_serialization_test_report.md

 * Not a mapping type or an instance of structure class - for a structure
 * Not a sequence type or an instance of dynamic or fixed length structure class - for a dynamic or fixed length array
+* Not a number for C scalar proxy, or floating point for the integer types

 **Test steps:**